andris9/biskviit/README.md

 # biskviit
 Yet another node module for handling http cookies.
 This module parses `Set-Cookie` header, stores the data to memory and returns valid value for `Cookie` header once needed based on the stored cookie data.

+> **NB** Requires iojs or Node v4+ to support some ES6 features used by this module.
+Might work with older Node versions as well but not tested

 ## Usage

 Install from npm